naomiyaki/naomi-computer/projects/project_202404_bwwa.md

 ---
+name: Becoming Who We Are
 title: Becoming Who We Are Comic Anthology
-shorttitle: Becoming Who We Are
 permalink: projects/becoming-who-we-are/
 filters:
   - Comics